-In October 2016 the Council received notification that it would receive a fourteenth dividend from the Administrators.
+A fourteenth dividend was received from the Administrators in November 2016.
 This equated to 0.5p in the £ and amounted to £20k principal.

 As at 31st December 2016 the sum of £3.37m principal and £207k interest had been received from the Administrators, which equates to 84.25% of the claim submitted.
 A further dividend is expected to be paid in 2017-2018.
 The Administrators have upgraded their estimate of total dividends to non-preferential creditors to a minimum of 86%.